cid-harvard/vis-toolkit/REFERENCE.md

 ### `type`

-Type of template being used for the visualization
+> Type of template being used for the visualization

-#### Example
+Default: 'none'

-'barchart', "sparkline", "dotplot", "barchart", "linechart", "scatterplot", "grid", "stacked", "piechart", "slopegraph", "productspace", "treemap", "geomap", "stackedbar", "ordinal_vertical" "ordinal_horizontal".
+Ex: barchart, sparkline, dotplot, barchart, "linechart", "scatterplot", "grid", "stacked", "piechart", "slopegraph", "productspace", "treemap", "geomap", "stackedbar", "ordinal_vertical" "ordinal_horizontal".

-#### Note

-The list of all templates is available in ..
+The list of all templates is available in

 ### `margin`

+> Defines

  {top: 10, right: 10, bottom: 30, left: 30}